aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 # No
 ?
 Do you have an annotated GraphQL schema?
 # No
 ?
-Do you want a guided schema creation?
+Choose a schema template:
-# Yes
-?
-What best describes your project:
-# Single object with fields
+# Single object with fields (e.g., “Todo” with ID, name, description)
 ?
 Do you want to edit the schema now?
 # Yes
 ```